eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 - Workspaces that are started shortly (5-30sec) before the network traffic is switched to the new pod, may fallback to the stopped state.
 That happens because bootstrappers uses Che server route URL for notifying Che Server when bootstrapping is done.
-Since traffic is already switched to the new Che server, old one is cannot get bootstrapper-s report, and failing the start after waiting timeout reached.
+Since traffic is already switched to the new Che server, old one cannot get bootstrapper-s report, and fails the start after waiting timeout reached.
 If old Che server will be killed before this timeout, workspaces can stuck in the `STARTING` state.
-So the `terminationGracePeriodSeconds` param must define time enough to cover bootstrapper timeout (which is 5 min by def.) plus some additional timings.
+So the `terminationGracePeriodSeconds` parameter must define time enough to cover workspace start timeout timeout (which is 8 min by def.) plus some additional timings.
-Typically, setting  `terminationGracePeriodSeconds` to 480 or 540 sec is enough to cover all timeouts.
+Typically, setting  `terminationGracePeriodSeconds` to 540 sec is enough to cover all timeouts.

-- Some users may experience problems with websocket reconnections; Need to reload page to restore connections.
+- Some users may experience problems with websocket reconnections or missed events published by WebSocket connection(when a workspace is STARTED but dashboard displays that it is STARTING); Need to reload page to restore connections and actual workspaces states.

 ## Delete deployments